 Under the current laws of The Bahamas, the Company is not subject to income, capital or other corporate taxes.
 The Company's operations do not subject it to taxation in any other jurisdiction.
-The Company is however subject to value added tax (VAT) and is required to assess VAT on all commercial leases and other services, to be payable to the Government.
+The Company is however subject to value added tax (VAT), assessed at a rate of 12%, and is required to assess VAT on all commercial leases and other services, to be payable to the Government.
 The Company will also incur VAT on certain goods and services acquired during the normal course of business to be offset against this payable.
-On July 1, 2018, the Value Added Tax (Amendment) Act, 2018 came into effect, which increased the standard VAT rate from 7.5% to 12%.